ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 "Nothing," Manoj responses most deviously.
 (Sassy.)

-Elliot, on the other hand, has his wireless ten-pound neural-modem in a backpack, plugged into the back of his head; he’s refused any enhancements beyond the standard neural-interface, so he only has the standard connection available.
+Elliot, on the other hand, has his wireless ten-pound neural-modem in a backpack, plugged into the back of his head; he's refused any enhancements beyond the standard neural-interface, so he only has the standard connection available.
 Unlike Manoj,